-He wanted to be angry, but he knew that would get him nowhere.
+He wanted to be angry, but he knew it would get him nowhere.
 Anger never worked when confronting Raven.
-But it was almost like a special talent of his to annoy her even when he wasn't even remotely trying to.
+But it was almost like a special talent of his to annoy her even when he wasn't remotely trying to do so.
 One day was all wished for.
-One day where she wouldn't find something to nit-pick at him about.
-For whatever reason, he decided to remain calm and just hope that giving in to her would end this conversation soon.
+One day where she wouldn't find something to nitpick at him about.
+For whatever reason, he willed himself to remain calm and hoped that this conversation would come to a swift conclusion.

 "You really think I'm trying too hard?" he asked meekly.

-Raven was expecting something more like, "You just don't have any sense of humor", but oddly, it never came.
+Raven didn't let her surprise show.
+She was expecting something more like, "You just don't have any sense of humor", but, oddly, it never came.
 She knew the risks of entering this kind of conversation.
-It could lead into a circular argument that would leave both of them fumed and Raven with a throbbing headache.
+It could lead into a circular argument that would leave both of them fumed and give her a throbbing headache.
 However, Beast Boy's subdued response diminished those fears.
 She might as well explain her reasons for bringing up this topic if he was going to play along.

-"But now it seems forced, like you have this need to keep telling them.
-Or that you have this reputation for being funny—which you don't, I might add—that you think you need to maintain.
+"But you've been forcing jokes nonstop since then.
+It's like you have an instinctual need to keep telling them.
+Or like you have a reputation for being funny—which you don't, I might add—that you are desperate to maintain.
 I honestly can't believe you haven't noticed how corny you are sometimes."

-His mind skipped over that last part of what she said; he just registered that she could remember the first joke he told her.
-"You remember the first joke I ever made around you?" he asked, rather baffled actually.
+Beast Boy failed to register the second half of what she said; he had fixated on the fact that she remembered the first joke he told her.
+"You remember the first joke I ever made around you?" he asked, sounding rather baffled.

 "Uh… no," he said.
-Of course, he was lying, but he was curious as to why she of all people did remember.
+Of course he was lying, but he was curious as to why she of all people, the girl who always seemed to actively ignore him, did remember.

 "What did I say, exactly?"
 Beast Boy inquired, attempting to egg her on.
 He wanted to know if she really remembered.

-"When we were standing on this island right after the defeat of the Gordanians who imprisoned Starfire—you remember that, don't you?"
+"We were standing on this island right after we defeated the Gordanians who imprisoned Starfire—you remember that, don't you?"

 "Yeah," he assured.
 "You really think I don't remember how we all met?"

-His jaw wanted to drop to the floor with shock, but his legs wanted to push him into the air with joy, but he willed his body to stay still.
+His jaw wanted to drop to the floor with shock and his legs wanted to launch him into the air with joy, but he miraculously willed his body to stay still.
+He had suspected she was telling the truth back then when she said he was kind of funny, but it meant so much more to have her confirm it now when he figured she'd forgotten.
 She liked his humor!
-Granted it was that one instance, but she actually admitted to liking something he did!
+Granted it was that one instance, but she actually admitted to liking something hedid!

-However, with this realization came another—whether Raven knew it or not, she had corned him.
+However, with this realization came another.
+Whether Raven knew it or not, she had cornered him.
 How was he to explain himself now?

 "That's all you have to say for yourself?" she asked.
 And just like that, apathy found its way back to her voice.

 Inside, he began to cry.
-At this point, all he wanted was to sit in peace and watch some television with his soda.
+At this point, all he wanted to do was watch some television and drink his soda in peace.

 "You're not getting out of this until I get an adequate answer," she said, seeming to read his mind.
-Or maybe it was the fact that his eyes kept panning over to the remote on the table.
+Or maybe it was the fact that his eyes panned over to the remote on the table.

-He smiled at her nervously and restrained with all his might from scratching the back of his head.
-He couldn't afford to appear that uncomfortable, but as her blank stare continued to pierce through him, he felt he was just failing miserably.
+He smiled at her nervously and resisted the urge to scratch the back of his head with all his might.
+He couldn't afford to appear that uncomfortable, but as her blank stare continued to pierce through him, he felt he was failing miserably.

 "Heh.
-Um, well, you're just way too gloomy," he managed to say.
+Um, well, it's 'cause you're way too gloomy," he managed to say.
 "Somebody needs to get a laugh out of you every once in awhile, right?"

-She seemed unphazed.
-"And you feel equipped to do that with your arsenal of bad jokes?"
+She remained unfazed.
+"And you feel equipped to do that with your current arsenal of bad jokes?"

-"Hey, they're not all bad," he defended, tired of her harping on his jokes.
+"Hey, they're not all bad," he said defensively, tired of her harping on his jokes.

 That garnered nothing but a skeptical look from Raven.

 He had had enough.
-"Well hey, I am just trying to make you happy, okay!"
+"I'm just trying to make you happy, okay!?"
 He reached for his soda, all of a sudden feeling quite parched.

 "And why do you try to make me happy?" she asked without missing a beat.

-The fizzing liquid again betrayed him, slipping right down his trachea and into his lungs.
+The fizzy liquid again betrayed him, slipping right down his trachea and into his lungs.

 "You're the one who forgot how to swallow."

 His frustrated exterior crumbled and he appeared nervous yet again.
 "Oh, that?
-Uh, um…" He hesitated in rampant thought. "…Well it's like I said: you're too gloomy and all."
+Uh, um…" He hesitated in rampant thought.
+"It's like I said.
+You're too gloomy and all."